inessharbaoui/OneDay/README.md

 ## About the Project

 **OneDay** is an online marketplace built using Java EE and deployed on the WildFly application server.
-It supports two major roles: sellers (who manage products, stock, and respond to requests), and buyers (who browse, add items to cart, and place orders).
-An admin role helps oversee the entire system, ensuring smooth operation, stock control, and partnership integration.
+It supports two major roles: sellers/admins (who manage products, stock, respond to requests, and oversee the platform), and buyers (who browse, add items to cart, and place orders).
+The seller role combines product management with administrative oversight for smooth platform operation.

 ## Features